 1537 7th Street, NW

-Chicago and Detroit natives can get a taste of home at Ivy and Coney near Logan Circle.
+Chicago and Detroit natives can get a taste of home at Ivy and Coney in Shaw.
 You can count on watching teams from these two cities here, plus University of Michigan games.
-Enjoy the best of midwestern fare here, like Chicago and Detroit style hot dogs, Chicago Italian beefs, and beers including Strohs, Old Style, Goose Island 312 and Bell’s Two Hearted.
+Enjoy the best of midwestern fare here, like Chicago and Detroit style hot dogs, Chicago Italian beefs, and beers including Strohs, Old Style, Goose Island 312, and Bell’s Two Hearted.
 Stop by for Happy Hour every weekday from 4 – 7 p.m. or for Dollar Wings during NFL games.
 Note: Ivy and Coney only accepts cash.

 1214 B 18th Street